-Heritage Academy Student Behavior Guidelines
+Heritage Academy Scholar Behavior Guidelines

 The following is given to be more specific relative to some offenses.
-All violations are noted by log entries.
-A scholar may be long-term suspended or expelled for continued violations of these guidelines
+All violations are noted by log entries in PowerSchool.
+Incidents that encompass multiple violations will result in increased consequences.
+Continued violations of offenses may result in long-term suspension or expulsion.
+A scholar may be long-term suspended or expelled for repeated or egregious violations of the scholar handbook.